UoB-HPC/opencl-training-code/README.md

 - [x] Remove native functions in Bilaterial exercise
 - [ ] Update intro with correct path to all course material
 - [x] Add links to IWOCL talks to the outro slides
+- [ ] Remove Bandwidth measurement if test fails
+- [ ] Add note about work-group size on OS X CPU
+- [ ] Fix potential issue with -framework SDL2 in Makefiles?